matowens/ng-notify/README.md

     bower install ng-notify --save

-You can also install ng-notify with NPM.
+You can also install ng-notify with npm.

     npm install ng-notify --save